Combinatorics on Number Walls and the $P(t)$-adic Littlewood Conjecture: Introduction

 \section{Introduction}

 Let $\alpha$ be a real number.
-Let $\left|\alpha\right|$ denote the usual absolute value and define $\left|\left\langle\alpha\right\rangle\right|$ as the distance from $\alpha$ to its nearest integer\footnote[1]{Although this notation is not the standard, it is in-line with the notation used later in the function field analogue.} .
+Let $\left|\alpha\right|$ denote the usual absolute value and define $\left|\left\langle\alpha\right\rangle\right|$ as the distance from $\alpha$ to its nearest integer.
 A classical conjecture due to Littlewood states that for any real numbers $\alpha$ and $\beta$, The Littlewood Conjecture (from now on abbreviated to LC) remains open.
 The current state of the art is a result by Einsiedler, Katok and Lindenstrauss \cite{EKL}, who proved the set of counterexamples to LC has Hausdorff dimension zero.
 In 2004, de Mathan and Teulié \cite{padic} suggested a variant commonly known as the $p$-adic Littlewood Conjecture (abbreviated to $p$-LC).
 Let $p$ be a prime number.
-Given a natural number $n$ expanded as $n=p^k\cdot n_1$, where $k$ and $n_1$ are natural numbers and $n_1$ and $p$ are coprime, define its \textbf{$p$-adic norm} as $|n|_p:=p^{-k}$. \begin{conjecture}[\textit{$\mathbf{p}$-\textbf{LC}, de Mathan and Teulié, 2004}] For any prime $p$ and any real number $\alpha$, \end{conjecture} In 2007, Einsiedler and Kleinbock \cite{2007} proved that the set of counterexamples to $p$-LC has Hausdorff dimension zero.
+Given a natural number $n$ expanded as $n=p^k\cdot n_1$, where $k$ and $n_1$ are natural numbers such that $n_1$ is coprime to $p$, define the \textbf{$p$-adic norm} of $n$ as $|n|_p:=p^{-k}$. \begin{conjecture}[\textit{$\mathbf{p}$-\textbf{LC}, de Mathan and Teulié, 2004}] For any prime $p$ and any real number $\alpha$, \end{conjecture} In 2007, Einsiedler and Kleinbock \cite{2007} proved that the set of counterexamples to $p$-LC has Hausdorff dimension zero.
 Metric results have been obtained when a growth function is added to the left hand side of equation (\ref{eq:padic}).
 Explicitly, for a non-decreasing function $f$ and prime number $p$, define the sets and That is, $W(p,f)$ is the set of real numbers in the unit interval satisfying $p$-LC with growth function $f$, and $M(p,f)$ is the set of those numbers failing it.
 In 2009, Bugeaud and Moshchevitin \cite{log2CE} proved that $M(p,\log^2)$ has full Hausdorff dimension.
 Two years later, Bugeaud, Haynes and Velani \cite{Metric} proved the Lebesgue measure of the same set is zero.
 Then, Badziahin and Velani \cite{mixed} established that Above and throughout, $\dim$ refers to the Hausdorff dimension.\\

+The $p$-adic Littlewood Conjecture admits a natural analogue over function fields.
+In order to state it, let $q\in\N$ be a positive power of a prime and let $\mathbb{F}_q$ be the finite field with cardinality $q$. \\